-Frank Biganski Photographer respects your privacy and is committed to protecting your personal data.
-This privacy notice informs you as to how Frank utilizes your personal data when visiting this website, and informs visitors about privacy rights and how the law protects you.
+Frank Biganski, Photographer respects your privacy and is committed to protecting your personal data.
+This privacy notice informs you as to how we utilize your personal data when visiting our website, and informs visitors about privacy rights and how the law protects you.

-This privacy notice aims to give you information on how Frank Biganski, Photographer, collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form, sign up to our newsletter, or purchase a product.
+This privacy notice aims to give you information on how Frank Biganski, Photographer collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form, sign up to our newsletter, purchase a product or service or take part in a competition.
 This website is not intended for children and we do not knowingly collect data relating to children.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Frank J. Biganski is the appointed data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the following methods.